STAIRlab/sees/docs/library/modeling/element/shell/638-ShellNL.md

 The valid queries to a Quad element when creating an `ElementRecorder` are 'forces', 'stresses,' and

-  'material $matNum matArg1 matArg2 ...'
+    material $matNum matArg1 matArg2 ...

-Where $matNum refers to the material object at the integration point corresponding to the node numbers in the isoparametric domain.
+Where `$matNum` refers to the material object at the integration point corresponding to the node numbers in the isoparametric domain.